What is HD?

 We are committed to the following:

-- Increasing awareness of HD on the Isle of Man;
+- Increasing awareness of Huntington’s Disease on the Isle of Man;

 - Providing a support group for patients, carers and professionals resident in the Isle of Man to come together and share information to help each other;

-- Provide financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA and relevant organisations on the island and elsewhere, providing financial assistance to enable such events to be held on Island;
+- Providing financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA and relevant organisations on the island and elsewhere, providing financial assistance to enable such events to be held on Island;

 - Providing financial assistance to enable the purchase of equipment which will improve the quality of life of patients;

 - Promoting research into Huntington’s Disease by making grants to relevant research organisations.